Riot police chase Hong Kong Mother's Day protesters

 HONG KONG: Riot police chased protesters through Hong Kong shopping malls on Sunday (May 10) as activists launched Mother's Day flash mob rallies calling for independence and the city's unpopular leader to resign.

-The city was convulsed by seven straight months of often-violent protests last year with millions hitting the streets.
+The semi-autonomous Chinese city was convulsed by seven straight months of often violent pro-democracy protests last year, with millions hitting the streets.

 Mass arrests and the coronavirus pandemic ushered in a period of enforced calm.